joshcoventry/joshcoventry/README.md

 ## Hi, I'm Josh 👋

-I'm a software engineering manager with a 15 year track record of leading teams that build and maintain platforms powering some of the world’s highest-traffic websites.
+I'm a software engineering manager based in Sydney, Australia with a 15 year track record of leading teams that build and maintain platforms powering some of the world’s highest-traffic websites.

 I help companies...